ryanblack045/DramaDeets/README.md

    SECRET_KEY=yourSecretKey
    DATABASE_URL=postgresql://YOURDATABASEUSERNAME:YOURDATABASEPASSWORD@localhost/YOURDATABASENAME
    ```
-7.Get into your pipenv, migrate your database, seed your database, and run your flask app
+7. Get into your pipenv, migrate your database, seed your database, and run your flask app

    ```bash
    pipenv shell